-2. You do only drive for short distances
+2. You only drive for short distances

-3. Bad Piston rings
+3. Bad piston rings

 If your piston rings are bad, more fuel will run through the combustion chamber into the oil pan.
-However this is not a very common problem and it’s very difficult to repair as you have to take the whole engine apart, so I do recommend to check the other things in this list before.
+However this is not a very common problem and it’s very difficult to repair as you have to take the whole engine apart, so I recommend checking the other things in this list before.
 A way to check the piston rings is to do a compression test or a leak down test.

-5. A faulty fuel injector (Newer cars)
+5. A faulty fuel injector (newer cars)

 Fuel injected vehicles have small injection devices which provide the engine with the fuel it needs.
 These injectors are operated by a solenoid, further controlled precisely by a computer which lets just the right amount of fuel inside the cylinders.
-Since solenoids are mechanical, they can often malfunction and if the solenoid gets stuck in the open position, gasoline will find its way inside because the substance is watery, and mix with the oil.
+Since solenoids are mechanical, they can often malfunction and if the solenoid gets stuck in the open position, gasoline will find its way inside because the substance is watery, and mixes with the oil.
 The gasoline, in the excessive amount which flows out, will eventually seep down in the oil pan and mix with the oil as your car is running.

-6. Faulty Carburettor or settings (Older cars)
+6. Faulty carburettor or settings (older cars)

 Cars with carburettors are different.
 The fuel mechanism is handled by a diaphragm and controlled by the gas pedal mainly.
 Since that is too, mechanical, the butterfly valve that controls the air flow can get stuck which will let the fuel in according to the mixture ratio.
-That will also let the gas get into the oil and cause this problem.
+That will also let gas get into the oil and cause this problem.
 At that point, similar to fuel injected cars, the excessive gasoline will go down into the oil pan and mix with the oil.

 What does it mean when we say that gas is mixing with the engine oil?